samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

 ### Angular and Bootstrap

-As you don't want develop an ugly app and you don't want to invest too much time working on CSS either, you are going to use [Twitter's Bootstrap](https://getbootstrap.com/) to give some basic style to your app.
+As you don't want to develop an ugly app and you don't want to invest too much time working on CSS either, you are going to use [Twitter's Bootstrap](https://getbootstrap.com/) to give some basic style to your app.
 To import bootstrap, stop the Angular development server and run the following command:

 ```bash
 npm install bootstrap